realpython/python-guide/docs/scenarios/web.rst

 Frameworks
 ::::::::::

-Broadly speaking, a web framework is a set of libraries upon which you can build custom code to implement a web application (i.e. an interactive web site).
+Broadly speaking, a web framework consist of a set of libraries and a main handler within which you can build custom code to implement a web application (i.e. an interactive web site).
 Most web frameworks include patterns and utilities to accomplish at least the following:

 URL Routing
   Matches an incoming HTTP request to a particular piece of Python code to